Skip to main content

 • Enforcement standard= 70 µg/L

-Metribuzin is a pesticide used to control weeds in corn, soybeans, potatoes, and other crops.
-Animal studies have shown that metribuzin exposure can affect the thyroid, liver, blood, development, and body weight.
+Metribuzin is a pesticide used to control weeds in crops.
+Studies have shown that high levels of metribuzin can affect the thyroid, liver, blood, development, and body weight.

 Molybdenum